IPKeohane/Chimney-Identification-Tool/README.md

 Keohane I, White S. Chimney Identification Tool for Automated Detection of Hydrothermal Chimneys from High-Resolution Bathymetry Using Machine Learning. *Geosciences*.
 2022; 12(4):176. https://doi.org/10.3390/geosciences12040176

+###### General role of each folder
+*src/* contains sourcecode scripts with tools used throughout the CIT.
+*rasterFiltering/* contains R scripts to filter raw input rasters into the appropriate format.
+*neuralNet/scripts/* contains Python scripts to train models and produce output picks
+*neuralNet/models/* contains trained convolutional neural networks
+*data/* location of input, output, and intermediary data storage

 ##### Steps to produce an output of point locations picked by the CIT
 1. Start with a 1m-gridded bathymetry raster.
 There is an example one located at *data/cit_test_bathy_gsc_ll_1m.tif*